Agnes, Countess of Dunbar: Siege of Dunbar

 and is said to have declared:

-Women were known to take charge of castle or manor business while their husbands were away in the Middle Ages and defend it if need be, but the stand of Lady Agnes is one of the best remembered instances.
-Salisbury's first attempt at taking the castle centered on catapulting huge rocks and lead shot against the ramparts, but this was met with disdain by Lady Agnes, who had one of her ladies-in-waiting dust off the ramparts with her kerchief.
+During the Middle Ages, it was the norm for a wife to take charge of a castle and manor business in her husband's absence and defend it if need be, but the stand of the Countess of Dunbar is one of the best remembered instances.
+Salisbury's first attempt at taking the castle centred on catapulting huge rocks and lead shot against the ramparts, but this was proved ineffective, and the Countess had one of her ladies-in-waiting dust off the ramparts with her kerchief to taunt the besiegers.

-The English employed a siege structure called a sow in an attempt to bypass the castle's defenses.
-However, the countess simply advised Salisbury that he should "take good care of his sow, for she would soon cast her pigs [meaning his men] within the fortress."
+The English then employed a siege structure called a sow in an attempt to bypass the castle's defences.
+The Countess responded by informing Salisbury that he should "take good care of his sow, for she would soon cast her pigs [meaning his men] within the fortress."
 She then ordered that a boulder, which had been heaved on them earlier, be thrown down from the battlements and crushed Salisbury's sow to pieces.

-When one of the Scottish archers struck an English soldier standing next to Salisbury, the earl cried out, "There comes one of my lady's tire pins; Agnes's love shafts go straight to the heart."
+When a Scottish archer fired an arrow at an English soldier standing next to Salisbury, the earl cried out, "There comes one of my lady's tire pins; Agnes's love shafts go straight to the heart."

-Unable to make progress through arms, Salisbury turned to craft.
-He bribed the Scotsman who guarded the principal entrance, advising him to leave the gate unlocked or to leave it in such a manner that the English could easily break in.
-However, the Scotsman, though he took the Englishman's money, reported the stratagem to Agnes, so she was ready for the English when they made entry.
-Although Salisbury was in the lead, one of his men pushed past him just at the moment when Agnes's men lowered the portcullis, separating him from the others.
+Unable to make progress through force of arms, Salisbury turned to bribery.
+He bribed the Scottish soldier who guarded the principal entrance, advising him to leave the gate unlocked or to leave it in such a manner that the English could easily break in.
+However, the soldier, though he took Salisbury's money, reported the stratagem to Agnes, who was ready for the English when they made entry.
+Although Salisbury was in the lead, one of his men pushed past him just at the moment when Agnes's men lowered the portcullis, separating him from the rest of the attacking force.
 Agnes, of course, had meant to trap Salisbury, but she moved from stratagem to taunt, shouting at the earl, "Farewell, Montague, I intended that you should have supped with us, and assist us in defending the Castle against the English."

-At one point, having captured Agnes's brother, John Randolph, 3rd Earl of Moray, the English threw a rope around his neck and threatened to hang him if Agnes did not surrender the castle.
+At one point, the English having taken her brother John prisoner, he was brought to Dunbar and Montague threatened to hang him if the Countess did not surrender the castle.
 However, she merely responded that his death would only benefit her, as she was his heir.
 She was not in line for the earldom but was the heir to his lands along with her sister.

-When supplies for her garrison began to run low after several months being cut off, Sir Alexander Ramsay of Dalhousie, who had earned a reputation for being a constant thorn in the English king's side, moved from Edinburgh to the coast with 40 men.
+When supplies for her garrison began to run low after several months being cut off, Scottish commander Sir Alexander Ramsay of Dalhousie moved from Edinburgh to the coast with 40 men.
 Appropriating some boats, Ramsay and his company approached the castle by the sea and entered the postern next to the sea.
 Charging out of the castle, the Scotsmen surprised Salisbury's advance guard and pushed them all the way back to their camp.